-A chemistry graduate who claims his new gadget can filter out sulphites in wine as it is poured has launched on the market after securing $300,000 via crowdfunding.
+A gadget which is claimed to be able to filter out sulphites in wine as it is poured has launched in the UK following success in the US.
 Read more about it below, and also find links to our guides to sulphites in wine.

-This story was first published in 2015 and has been updated in September 2016 following Ullo’s commercial launch.
+This story was first published in 2015 and has been updated in September 2016 and September 2017 Ullo’s commercial launches in US and UK.

 The device, named Ullo and pronounced ‘oo-lo’, is described by developer James Kornacki on Kickstarter as a ‘revolutionary purification’ product.